ipuppet/cits5505-backend/README.md

 - `requirements.in`: This file lists the top-level dependencies for the project.
 It is used by `pip-tools` to generate the `requirements.txt` file.
 - `server`: This directory contains the main application code.
 It includes the following contents:
   - `blueprints`: This directory contains the blueprints.
 Each blueprint is a separate module that can be registered with the main application.
-    - `index`: Blueprint for the index page.
+    - `index`: Blueprint for the home module.
-    - `user`: Blueprint for user-related routes.
+    - `user`: Blueprint for user-related module.
   - `utils`: This directory contains utility functions and decorators.
+  - `static`: This directory contains static files such as CSS and JavaScript files.
+  - `templates`: This directory contains the base templates for the application.
   - `app.py`: The main application file.
 It initializes the Flask application and registers the blueprints.
   - `config.py`: The configuration file for the application.
   - `models.py`: Models for the application.